carlgira/dreambooth-webui/README.md

-# bloom-webui
+# dreambooth-webui
-Simple webui to use BLOOM Language Model.
+Simple webui to setup and train dreambooth for stable diffusion